 Of course, we like to accomplish all of these things while encouraging our scouts to have fun.
 Campfires, competitions at meetings, manhunt on camping trips...

-We are proud to have had one-hundred and fourteen of our Scouts attain the rank of Eagle Scout, Scouting’s highest honor.
+We are proud to have had one-hundred sixteen of our Scouts attain the rank of Eagle Scout, Scouting’s highest honor.

-Troop 48 draws its members from Berlin Borough, Berlin Township, Voorhees, Atco, Pine Hill, and the surrounding area, with some Scouts traveling from as far as Mullica Hill, NJ and Newark, DE.
+Troop 48 draws its members from Berlin Borough, Berlin Township, Voorhees, Atco, Pine Hill, and the surrounding area, with some Scouts traveling from as far as Barrington (NJ), Camden (NJ), and even Newark, Delaware.